-The number of services billed for the June 2017 billing cycle (5,584) was up by 82 meters over the prior year.
+The number of services billed for the June 2018 billing cycle (5,642) was up by 58 meters over the prior year.
 Continuing commercial and residential development within and surrounding the District will continue to put strains on the water distribution system and additional capital assets will be necessary to satisfactorily service the District's customers.

 Effective with the August 2016, 2015, 2014, and 2013 billing cycles, rate increases were adopted by the District's Board of Directors.
+No rate increase occurred in 2017 or 2018.
 The District's sole provider of water, the City of Billings, Montana, adopted new rates that increased the District's cost of water purchased.
 It was the District's intention to pass the increased costs on to its consumers over three-year phase-in periods.
-The District also recently increased rates that went into effect in August 2017.